Environmental red tape stalls border agents trying to fill drug-smuggler tunnels

 While this played out during the Obama administration, officials say agents are still encountering these kinds of delays under the current administration.

 “Border security should never take a backseat to the EPA, when you consider the dangerous drugs that come into this country, such as fentanyl," Brandon Judd, the president of the National Border Patrol Council, said in an interview.
 "That tunnel was assuredly used to bring fentanyl into this country, and other dangerous drugs.
-They don’t use tunnels like that simply to bring in illegal immigants.
+They don’t use tunnels like that simply to bring in illegal immigrants.
 They use those for their high-dollar products, such as illicit drugs.”

 The tug-of-war over access to federal land has gone on for decades and flared frequently under the Obama administration.
 While border agents need to patrol that territory, several other agencies are tasked with protecting that land from human interference.
 Everything from moving surveillance equipment to improving a road can take months.